peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

       * The **green** arrows depict flows/dependencies that are disabled by default.

+      * The **magenta** arrows depict flows/dependencies that are automatically scheduled to run when the tasks from which they originate are scheduled to run.

 ## <a name="ProjectsAndWorkspacesBndProjectLayout"/>Bnd Project Layout

 A bnd project has a well defined layout with two source sets and one output